prisma/prisma1/docs/04-Reference/04-GraphQL-API/02-Query-API.md

 > You can click the **Play**-button in the code snippet to run the query and see the server response.
 You can also modify the query and observe the changes in the responses that are sent by the server.

 Here's a list of available queries.
-To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.
+To explore them, use the [playground](!alias-aiteerae6l#graphcool-playground) for your service.

 - Based on the [model types](!alias-eiroozae8u#model-types) and [relations](!alias-eiroozae8u#relations) in your data model, [type queries](#type-queries) and [relation queries](#relation-queries) will be generated to fetch type and relation data.
-- Additionally, [custom queries](#custom-queries) can be added to your API using [Resolvers](!alias-su6wu3yoo2) that are implemented as serverless [functions](!alias-aiw4aimie9).
+- Additionally, [custom queries](#custom-queries) can be added to your API using [resolver](!alias-su6wu3yoo2) functions.

 Some queries support [query arguments](#query-arguments) to further control the query response.